Closed-door romances are novels in which scenes of physical intimacy are not detailed or featured prominently.

 Tracie Peterson

-Deborah Vandermark plans to assist her family's logging business now that she's completed college, but when she meets Dr. Christopher Clayton, Deborah realizes she has a greater interest in medicine and science than the bookkeeping she was trained in.
+Deborah Vandermark plans to assist her family's logging business now that she's completed college, but when she meets Dr. Christopher Clayton, Deborah realizes she has a greater interest in medicine and science than the bookkeeping she was

 Read More View in CatalogFar Side of the Sea